thebel1/thpimon/README.md

 Note: you will need to reboot the RPi after installing the VIB.

 I would recommend downloading the Python library in ./pyUtil/pimonLib/ to interact with the thpimon character device.

+After the VIB has been installed:

+1. Reboot the RPi
+2. Run the setup script located at /path/to/pyUtil/pimonLib/setup.sh

+The script will ensure that the name of the character device in the library's `__init__.py` file is correct.

+I'm currently digging through the VMKAPI to try to find a way to avoid having to do this by naming the char dev upon creation.